 - There are more than 238 student organizations.

-- The Student Recreation Center and the Student Aquatic Center are available for students.
+- The Student Recreation Center and the Student Aquatic Center are available for students, faculty and staff.

 - More than 5,000 students participate in intramural sports or sports clubs.